 Pink and Drug Addiction

 The drug, like all opioids, is highly addictive.
-It has been difficult for cities to attribute overdoses to the drug as well, because of how new it is, which makes testing for it’s presence more difficult.
+It has been difficult for cities to attribute overdoses to the drug as well, because of how new it is, which makes testing for its presence more difficult.
 When chemists developed the drug in the 1970s, they were looking for a less addictive alternative to morphine.
 Unfortunately, they missed the mark.
-Because of this, recipes to create the drug are easily found online and old scientific journals.
+Because of this, recipes to create the drug are easily found online and in old scientific journals.
 This makes it easy for chemists in Eastern Europe and Asia to reproduce the drug in large quantities.
 There is much less regulation in these parts of the world and so the drug is shipped online to the United States.

 It can be found online for as little as $40 a gram.
 These prices are low on their own, but when the tiny amount of the drug necessary to get high is taken into consideration, it becomes extremely easy for someone to acquire a large supply.
-This has led dealers to purchasing the drug and cutting other more expensive opiates with it – a trend that has become publicized as fentanyl overdoses fill the news.
+This has led dealers to purchase the drug and cutting other more expensive opiates with it – a trend that has become publicized as fentanyl overdoses fill the news.

 Staying Aware of U-47700